-As a rule of thumb, the short-tail keywords (also called head keywords) have the highest search volume online.
+To sum up, the short-tail keywords (also called head keywords) have the highest search volume online.

-But what you should really care about is that the long-tail keywords have a high conversion rate.
+Ultimately, the long-tail keywords have a high conversion rate.

-Simply said, they will increase your chance to make money even when your audience is still relatively small.
+Ranking for such keywords will increase your chance to make money even when your audience is still relatively small.